phetsims/joist/doc/HomeScreen.md

   automatically (Home Screen only) when the sim screen button receives keyboard focus.
 For example, on the Home Screen a sim screen button should sound like this:
   * > Atom Screen, button.
 Explore what makes up an Atom.
-  * > Symobol Screen, button.
+  * > Symbol Screen, button.
 Investigate atoms and their atomic symbols.
   * > Game Screen, button.
 Test your knowledge of atoms and atomic symbols.
 * The sim screen buttons function as navigation to the other screens.
 We communicate this automatically to users of assistive technology by ensuring the parent containing element has the _landmark role of navigation_.
 We do this in